TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 #### Build formulas programmatically with 'reformulate'

-One final building block that essentially completes the many models approach is actually a base R function: [`reformulate()`](https://rdrr.io/r/stats/delete.response.html).
+One last major building block that essentially completes the Many Models Approach is actually a base R function: [`reformulate()`](https://rdrr.io/r/stats/delete.response.html).

 I recently posted an #RStats meme on Twitter highlighting that [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) is one of the lesser-known base R functions, even among advanced users.
 The reactions to my post largely confirmed my impression.

 <e-frame src="https://twitter.com/timteafan/status/1636839375672602624"></e-frame>

-Before applying it in the many models context, let's have a look at what [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) does.
+Before applying [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) in the many models context, let's have a look at what it does.
 Instead of manually creating a formula object by typing `y ~ x1 + x2`, we can use [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) to generate a formula object based on character vectors.

 Important is the order of the first two arguments.
 While we start writing a formula from the left-hand side `y`, [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) takes as first argument the right-hand side.
+We could, of course, change the order and call the arguments by name instead of position, but I wouldn't recommend this, because it might confuse readers.
+Nevertheless, calling the arguments by name, `termlabels` and `response`, and their correct position is a good idea to make clear which is which and to remind readers that the argument order is different to what they might expect.

 <div class="highlight">